openstack/bifrost/README.rst

   prepare the local environment by downloading and/or building machine images, and installing and configuring the necessary services.
 - enroll:
-  take as input a hardware inventory file and enroll the listed hardware with Ironic, configuring each appropriately for deployment with the previously-downloaded images.
+  take as input a customizable hardware inventory file and enroll the listed hardware with Ironic, configuring each appropriately for deployment with the previously-downloaded images.
 - deploy:
   instruct Ironic to deploy the operating system onto each machine.